§ Verifiable Public Registry v2 Specification

 § [MOD-PERM-MSG-7] Create Root Permission

 This method is used by controllers of Trust Registries.
-When they create a Credential Schema, they need to create (a) permission(s) of type TRUST_REGISTRY so that other participants can run validation processes.
+When they create a Credential Schema, they need to create (a) permission(s) of type ECOSYSTEM so that other participants can run validation processes.

 § [MOD-PERM-MSG-7-1] Create Root Permission parameters